Narchen0x/Bl0dRasher/README.md

 message_dm = "A server where you were was fucked up by Blood Moon."
 ```
 ## Commands

+**To see the commands from the bot use the command called help.
+For Spanish-speaking users there is also a command called help_es**

 * **Delete:**
   * Deletes all the channels in the server.
 * **Create:**